 How to choose the right lens

-As you can see from the above table and taking the other models from other brands into consideration it is a very difficult decision.
-There is not much of an advice I can give other than that you should consider the below items.
+As you can see from the above table and taking the other models from other brands into consideration is a very difficult decision.
+There is not much advice I can give other than that you should consider the below items.

 The main driver most likely will be budget constraints.
 Back in 2012 when I purchased the 500mm f/4 lens, I paid about 8k (new lens) so it either depends on the source where it’s being bought or the new lenses have become more expensive.
-The newer 200-500mm f/5.6 as well as the 500mm f/5.6 are lenses that for sure would draw my attention nowadays as they are much cheaper and also much lighter as the other prime lenses.
-The only way I could afford the lens back than is that I was able to smuggle into our wedding budget that has been cut by 8k for some unknown reason that luckily has not been investigated any further.
+The newer 200-500mm f/5.6, as well as the 500mm f/5.6, are lenses that for sure would draw my attention nowadays as they are much cheaper and also much lighter than the other prime lenses.
+The only way I could afford the lens back then is that I was able to smuggle it into our wedding budget that has been cut by 8k for some unknown reason that luckily has not been investigated any further.

-First of all you should ask yourself for what you will be using the lens primarily.
+First of all, you should ask yourself for what you will be using the lens primarily.
 If you shoot wildlife, you may or may not use hides.
 Most hides I have visited are optimized for 300mm – 400mm lenses.
-500mm and longer lenses might be to long.
-I don’t use a lot of hides so this was not a big criteria for me.
+500mm and longer lenses might be too long.
+I don’t use a lot of hides so this was not a big criterion for me.
 The target species may influence your decision.
 E.g. birds may raise different requirements towards a lens than large mammals do.
-I did an article about bird photography that may is interesting for your as well.
+I did an article about bird photography that may be interesting for you as well.
 In case you shoot handheld make sure the lens is equipped with a good vibration reduction system.
 Some older lenses may not come with VR at all and there it will be tricky without the usage of a tripod.
-There is many other things to consider but at one point one needs to take a decision.
+There are many other things to consider but at one point one needs to make a decision.
 So did I and the only thing I ever regret was not getting the lens earlier.
 I own it for many years now and I am still in love with it.

 What was right for me back then